jermspeaks/christmas-adventure/sections/section-451.md

 *I'm on the right track,* you thought. *This is definitely the way.*

 But as you walked deeper into the forest, you began to realize something was wrong.
 The trail seemed to be leading you in circles.
-The Memory Keeper's light was getting dimmer, not brighter.
+The Keepsake Keeper's light was getting dimmer, not brighter.
 The path felt wrong, like you were going the opposite direction from where you needed to be.

 *This doesn't feel right,* you thought, but you weren't sure.